val314159/christophergs.github.io/_posts/2016-01-31-metawear-guide-pt3.md

 import `android.util.Log;`, then declare a constant to identify our logs:
 `private static final String TAG = "MetaWear";`

-Let's run a quick test to the `onCreate` method:
+Let's run a quick test in the `onCreate` method:

 {% highlight java %}